As of June 1, 2020, Frans Hals may receive visitors again. He takes measures to ensure that your visit runs safely and pleasantly.

 Yes, we have free Wi-Fi.

-To ensure the safety of our collection, we ask you to store larger bags (back, shoulder, etc.) in one of our free lockers.
-Only use a locker if necessary.
-There is a wardrobe available, but leave your jacket at home or in the car whenever possible.
-Small bags are allowed to enter the museum, but not backpacks.
-Mobility scooters and strollers are not allowed in connection with the flow-through.
+To prevent possible damage to our collection we ask you to store backpacks and shoulder bags in one of our free lockers.
+There is a cloakroom available, but please leave your coats at home or in the car whenever possible.
+Small bags are allowed in the museum, carried in front of the body.
+Prams/strollers are currently not allowed due to the flow-through.

 Please note that the consumption of food and drinks is not allowed inside the museum.